dysproseum/github-contributions/README.md

     <code><b>remoteStorageUrl</b></code> <code>string</code>
   </summary>

 Specifies the graph will load data from a URL instead of localStorage.
-The endpoint must return a JSON response with `YYYY-MM-DD` formatted dates as keys and values corresponding to the graph type.
+The endpoint must return a JSON response with a `data` object containing `YYYY-MM-DD` formatted dates as keys and values corresponding to the graph type.

 Example: